 We live in a scary time.
 Modern technology makes it very easy for people to remain anonymous, which gives fraudsters more chances to try and steal your identity and credit cards.
-Forbes recently stated that it’s possible your information has already been compromised.
+Forbes stated that it’s possible your information has already been compromised.

 You don’t have to sit back and let people steal from you.
 You have the right to protect yourself from fraud, and the following three tips can help you fight for your identity and credit.